jeremykohn/markform/spec/spec-additional.md

 (?
 If there is placeholder text, it is also included as part of the input ID and label `for` values. ?)

+### Textarea

+A textarea element begins with two opening bracket characters `[[` and ends with two closing bracket characters `]]`.

+If there is text content between the beginning and end of the textarea element, it is converted into placeholder text.
+(After you strip the outer spaces from pre-element and post-element content.)

+If there is text content that comes before the textarea element, then that pre-element content is converted to a pre-element label.

+If there is text content that comes after the textarea element, then that post-element content is converted to a post-element label.

+### Submit button

+A submit button element begins with an opening bracket followed immediately by an opening parenthesis `[(` and ends with a closing parenthesis followed immediately by a closing bracket `)]`.

+If there is text content between the beginning and end of the submit button, it is converted into text inside the button element.

+If there is text content that comes before the submit button element, then that pre-element content is converted to a pre-element label.

+If there is text content that comes after the submit button element, then that post-element content is converted to a post-element label.